 The physical and emotional demands of the work are acknowledged by leadership as legitimate organizational data — not minimized, normalized, or attributed to individual weakness.

-Framework: MHCC Factors #4 (Civility & Respect) and #12 (Psychological Protection).
-Psychological safety (Edmondson, 1999, 2019) is the strongest organizational predictor of team performance, retention, and the willingness to report unsafe conditions.
-Guarding Minds at Work (Samra et al., 2012) identifies civility as foundational to a psychologically safe workplace.
+Evidence base: Psychological safety (Edmondson, 1999, 2019) is the strongest organizational predictor of team performance, retention, and the willingness to report unsafe conditions — and civility is foundational to it.
+Domain aligned with CSA Z1003-13.

 2.1